carlos-ramos-73/GDGotm/README.md

-# Godot 4 Port Attempt
+# Godot 4 Port

+UPDATE: This has been merged with to the main branch, but alas, as of 6th of February 2024, gotm.io is no more.
+Thank you Mikael for your support and all the learning expierence.
+It has been fun while it lasted.

 This is an attempt to port the current gotm plugin/addon.
 Godot 4.0 recently released and the developers at gotm.io are currently trying to support it on their platform.